What is the electron-domain geometry (electron geometry) around t... | Study Prep in Pearson+

 1

-Identify the central atom in the molecule SbBr\_4.
-Here, antimony (Sb) is the central atom surrounded by four bromine (Br) atoms.
+Identify the central atom in the molecule, which is iodine (I) in IF\_5.

-Determine the total number of electron groups around the central atom.
-Electron groups include both bonding pairs (atoms bonded to Sb) and lone pairs (non-bonding electron pairs on Sb).

-Count the valence electrons of Sb.
-Antimony is in group 15, so it has 5 valence electrons.
-Each Br atom contributes 1 electron for bonding, so 4 Br atoms contribute 4 electrons.
+Determine the number of valence electrons on the iodine atom.
+Iodine is in group 17, so it has 7 valence electrons.

-Calculate the total number of electrons around Sb by adding its valence electrons and the electrons from the Br atoms, then divide by 2 to find the number of electron pairs (bonding and lone pairs).

-Use the number of electron pairs to determine the electron-domain geometry.
-For example, 5 electron pairs correspond to a trigonal bipyramidal electron geometry, which includes bonding and lone pairs arranged to minimize repulsion.
+Count the number of bonding pairs and lone pairs around iodine.
+IF\_5 has 5 fluorine atoms bonded to iodine, so there are 5 bonding pairs.
+Since iodine has 7 valence electrons and uses 5 for bonding, the remaining 2 electrons form 1 lone pair.

+Calculate the total number of electron domains (bonding pairs + lone pairs) around iodine.
+This is 5 bonding pairs + 1 lone pair = 6 electron domains.

 Watch next